 With the tutorial above and the previous experience you’ve gained writing test benches and completing simulations, you should be able to complete the design requirements below.
 If you create multiple testbenches, and they are all listed in your project, then before running the simulation you must select which testbench file is active.
 Before clicking Run Behavioral Simulation, right click on the simulation source file you want to simulate and select Set as Top.

-Design and simulate a 4:1 multiplexor, and then implement it in the Blackboard.
-Use two slide switches to select the multiplexor input, connect the four pushbuttons to the multiplexor input signals, and connect the output to an LED.
+Simulate an 8:1 1-bit multiplexor, and then implement it on the Blackboard.
+Use three push buttons as select inputs, eight slide switches as data input signals, and connect the output to a green LED.
 Verify the circuit works correctly.

 Implement a decoder circuit that can enable one of four LEDs to be turned on when a corresponding pushbutton is pressed.
 You will need a 2:4 decoder whose inputs are driven from two slide switches, and whose outputs are AND’ed with pushbutton inputs.
 The AND gate outputs should drive four LEDs.
 When the circuit is implemented, the four pushbuttons should turn on the LEDs, but only if the slide switches have been set to enable that channel.

 Create a Verilog description of a 4:2 priority encoder and a test bench that checks for all possible input patterns.
 Simulate the encoder to verify that it works properly.
 You do not need to implement this circuit.